itsneyoa/fragrunning-bot/README.md

 # Fragruns bot
-A bot written by neyoa cause i couldn't find any open source ones
+A bot written by [SergeantSar](neyoa.me) and [neyoa](https://github.com/itsneyoa) because we couldn't find any open source ones and the public ones keep getting banned
 > Warning -  Hypixel has a history of banning these bots without a reason.
 As there is no official statement yet this is entirely use at your own risk!

 <hr>

-> Please note this is still heavily in development and probably doesn't work at the moment

 ## Table of Content